 The Code is generally reviewed once annually and amended as required.
 It reflects basic statutory guidelines concerning the management and supervision of listed German companies as well as internationally and nationally recognised standards for sound and responsible corporate governance.
 In addition to formulating best practices for management, the Code is intended to ensure that corporate governance in Germany is transparent and open to scrutiny and to promote confidence in the management and supervision of listed German companies amongst international and national investors, customers, employees and the public.

 A KGaA is a hybrid corporate form combining elements of a German stock corporation and a limited partnership (Kommanditgesellschaft).
-It is a separate legal entity whose share capital is divided into shares which are held by at least one shareholder (the general partner) that has unlimited liability against creditors of the Company and limited liability shareholders (Kommanditaktionäre) that are not personally liable for the debts of the company (§ 278 (1) AktG).
+It is a separate legal entity whose share capital is divided into shares which are held by at least one shareholder (the general partner) that has unlimited liability against creditors of the Company and limited partners (Kommanditaktionäre) that are not personally liable for the debts of the company (§ 278 (1) AktG).

 The key differences between a KGaA and a German stock corporation can be characterised as follows:

 - Borussia Dortmund GmbH & Co.
 KGaA does not have an executive board.
 Instead, the general partner, Borussia Dortmund Geschäftsführungs-GmbH, is solely responsible for its management and representation.
 This German limited liability company (Gesellschaft mit beschränkter Haftung, “GmbH”) is in turn represented by one or more managing directors; its sole shareholder is Ballspielverein Borussia 09 e.V.
 Dortmund.